The lovely little buttonhole or Boutonnière, so cute and so timeless.

 Who gets to wear this unbelievably cute and stylish accessory?

 There aren’t any set-in-stone traditions about who gets to wear wedding-day flowers.
-But here’s who most couples choose to honor: The parents and stepparents, grandparents, any other immediate family members who are not in the wedding party, ushers, and the ceremony readers.
+But most couples choose to honor: The parents and stepparents, grandparents, any other immediate family members, ushers, and the ceremony readers.
 Either way, it’s up to you!

 How to adorn your Jacket!